Black Pyramid: Structure

 The pyramid was originally about 75 metres tall with a base 105 metres long and an incline of 57°.
 Typical for pyramids of the Middle Kingdom, the Black Pyramid, although encased in limestone, is made of mud brick and clay instead of stone.
 The ground-level structures consist of the entrance opening into the courtyard and mortuary temple, surrounded by walls.
 There are two sets of walls; between them, there are ten shaft tombs, which are a type of burial structure formed from graves built into natural rock.

 Superstructure

 The pyramid was built with an east–west orientation and has two entrances located on the south-eastern and south-western corners.

-The core of the superstructure was of mud brick with no internal walls; possibly a weight saving measure considering how close the pyramid was to the Nile.
+The core of the superstructure was of mud brick with no internal walls; possibly a weight saving measure considering how close the pyramid was to the Nile River.
 The pyramid was, however, built on clay that was incapable of supporting its weight and it began to sink, just as the Bent Pyramid of Sneferu at Dashur had done centuries before.
 The two pyramids are approximately 1.5 km apart.

 The outer cladding of limestone "veneer" was held together with dovetail pegs, following the style of his father's tomb.
 The finished dimensions were approximately 200 cubits per side and 150 cubits high.